BlvckBytes/ItemPredicateParser/README.md

 ## Things To Think About

 - Handle chests being updated while the search-results are browsed
-- The predicates could use some test-cases too
+- The predicates and the IntegerToken could use some test-cases too